 The library supports the subset of MS Excel functions, so you won’t find email management, pivot tables or complicated charts.
-If you need to manage certain data and compute something or, perhaps, add formulas, colors and fonts, or even generate spreadsheet from scratch – GSpread.NET will certainly help you.
+If you need to manage certain data and compute something or, perhaps, add formulas, colors, and fonts, or even generate spreadsheets from scratch – GSpread.NET will certainly help you.

-The story was simple: we had a tool that extracted some data from several excel documents and generated output excel document based on extracted data.
-The challenge began when some of those source excel documents were migrated to Google Drive.
+The story was simple: we had a tool that extracted some data from several excel documents and generated output excel documents based on extracted data.
+The challenge began when some of that source excel documents were migrated to Google Drive.